prooph/documentation/event-store-client/projections.md

 # Projections Management

 The Event Store Client API includes helper methods that use the HTTP API to allow you to manage projections.
-This document describes the methods found in the `ProjectionsManager` class.
+This document describes the methods found in the `\Prooph\EventStore\Async\Projections\ProjectionsManager` implementations.

 ## Methods